rouhalamin/checksum/README.md

 Compare the output line-by-line against the reference hash above.

 - ✅ **Matches** — the file you downloaded is identical to the published release.
-- ❌ **Does not match** — the file differs from the published release and should not be treated as identical to it.
-Do not run it, and re-download from the [official release page](https://github.com/rouhalamin/checksum/releases/tag/v1.1.0).
+- ❌ **Does not match** — the file differs from the published release.
+Do not run it.
+Re-download from the [official release page](https://github.com/rouhalamin/checksum/releases/tag/v1.1.0) and verify again.

 <br>

-## Windows SmartScreen
+## Windows SmartScreen Guidance

 CheckSum is developed and distributed independently and does not currently use a paid commercial code-signing certificate.
-As a result, **Windows SmartScreen may show a warning** when you run it — this is expected behavior for unsigned, independently distributed executables, and is not by itself evidence that a file is unsafe.
+As a result, **Windows SmartScreen may display a warning** when you run it — this is expected for unsigned, independently distributed executables, and is not by itself evidence that a file is unsafe.

-Recommended workflow, in order:
+**Verification-first workflow:**

 1. Download `CheckSum.exe` only from the [official GitHub Release](https://github.com/rouhalamin/checksum/releases/download/v1.1.0/CheckSum.exe).
 2. Compute its SHA-256 with `certutil` (see above).
-3. Compare the result against the [published reference hash](#integrity-verification).
+3. Compare the result against the [published reference hash](#file-integrity-verification).
-4. Only after independently verifying the file, if Windows still presents an execution warning, you may choose to continue via its **More info → Run anyway** path.
+4. Only after independently confirming the file matches, if Windows still shows a warning, you may choose to continue via its **More info → Run anyway** path.

-Step 4 is documented here as an optional continuation available *after* verification — not as the primary safety recommendation.
-Verification is the actual safety measure; SmartScreen is simply a signal that prompts you to perform it.
+Step 4 is an optional continuation available *after* verification — never a substitute for it.
+Verification is the actual safety measure; SmartScreen is simply a prompt to perform it.

 <br>